-Bork, I think it is fair to say, is the closest ing we have to a principled believer in judicial straint-the idea that courts should overturn ..ws passed by legislatures only when the law violates an absolutely clear constitutional provision.
+Bork.
+I think it is fair to say, is the closest ing we have to a principled believer in judicial straint-the idea that courts should overturn aws passed by legislatures only when the law violates an absolutely clear constitutional provision.
 His attackers do not really contest this proposition.
 Liberals don't like him because they fear he would refuse to overturn laws they don't like, notably anti-abortion laws; they don't claim he would overturn laws they favor.

-if that's so, then Bork is exactly the kind of justice liberals should want.
+If that's so, then Bork is exactly the kind of justice liberals should want.
 Right now, and probably for as long as the 60-year-old Justice Bork can be expected to serve, judicial restraint works for the liberals on most issues.
 American courts are mostly conservative.
 American legislatures are mostly liberal.
 Once it was the other way around, and it was in liberals' interest to make courts more powerful and legislatures less powerful.
-But today liberals have no reason to look for justices or doctrines to overturn what legislatures du.
+But today liberals have no reason to look for justices or doctrine to overturn what legislatures do.

-hould be looking for justices and docat will let legislatures' acts stand.
+hould be looking for justices and docnt will let legislatures' acts stand.

-S. William ly not be obvious that legislatures are xiav, especially to those in the war-. backrooms of Washington liberal lobbies who imagine American legislatures are peopled Plushy Wiff Nansaren and Jerry Falwells.
-But fil percent of legislators are Deinocrats, and they usually choose liberal leaders.
+ly not be obvious that legislatures are oday, especially to those in the war-. backrooms of Washington liberal lobbies who unagine American legislatures are peopled it ustly with Ransnien and Jerry Falwells.
+But el percent of legis, itors are Deinocrata, and they usually choose liberal leaders.
 Here in Congress, Jim Wright-a committed liberal on economics, the only national politician gutsy enough to speak out for a tax increase, and alert to civil liberties as well-succeeded Tip O'Neill as House speaker.
-In California, Willie Brown, a brilliantly skillful black from San Francisco, is speaker; New York's speaker is a liberal Jew from Brooklyn, Meivyn Miller; Pennsylvania's is Leroy Irvis, a black from Pittsburgh.
+In California, Willie Brown, a brilliantly skillful black from San Francisco, is speaker, New York's speaker is a liberal Jew from Brooklyn, Melvyn Miller, Pennsylvania's is Leroy Irvis, a black from Pittsburgh.
 Speakers George Keverian of Massachusetts, Vern Riffe of Ohio, Gary Owen of Michigan, Michael Madigan of Illinois, Tom Loftus of Wisconsin, and Jon Mills of Florida are all Democrats, liberals on most issues, and sharp political operators to boot.
-Bill Hobby, who runs the Texas senste, is. the main force there for spending more on education and welfare.
+Bill Hobby, who runs the Texas senate, is. the main force there for spending more on education and welfare.
 And so on in smaller states; but we've aiready covered the states. where most Americans live.

 Compare these legislatures with the courts.
-Most federal judges now are Reagan appointees, and while the balance would be changed if nocrat won in 1988, that's not a sure The recall by a 2-1 vote of Chief Justice Bird has left the California courts in the I of political conservatives for the first in 50 years.
-Mario Cuomo in New York. has followed a policy of not appointing judges to further any liberal ideology.
+Most federal judges now are Reagan appointees, and while the balance would be changed if further any liberal ideology.
 In the law schools the backers of liberal judicial theories are on the defensive, and much of the new debate is on the right.
 The argument there is whether judges should overturn laws passed by the legislatures as violations of economic liberty.
 On that argument Judge Bork is clearly identified as one who wouldn't overturn such laws.